As Melania Trump Faces Growing Divorce Rumors, Top Celebrity Divorce Attorney Prepares To Make Her Case

-Melania Trump is facing growing divorce rumors after the allegations Donald’s affair with adult film star Stormy Daniels, and now a top divorce law firm in New York is apparently preparing to make her case.
+Melania Trump is facing growing divorce rumors after the allegations of Donald’s affair with adult film star Stormy Daniels, and now a top divorce law firm in New York is apparently preparing to make her case.

 Last week, Daniels appeared on 60 Minutes for a tell-all interview in which she revealed details of her alleged affair with Donald Trump, which took place months after Melania gave birth to the couple’s son.
 A later report from Hollywood Life claimed that attention around the allegations left Melania Trump humiliated and furious with Donald, to the point that she would not even look at him.
-Now, the New York Daily News reports, a top law firm is showing the world what Melania might do if she took Donald to court.
+Now, the New York Daily News reported that a top law firm is showing the world what Melania might do if she took Donald to court.

 Celebrity divorce attorney Susan Moss, whose firm represented Star Jones and Matt Lauer’s wife in their divorce proceedings, is planning a “two-hour speech” on how to split financial assets in a high-profile case — and using the First Couple as the example.
 Moss had already given a similar pitch, the report noted, and even took on a Slovenian accept as she portrayed Melania Trump.